 This work is supporting various experimental and fabrication activities across the ORC with the aim to identify and explore underlying nonlinear and quantum optical phenomena as well as material and structural effects.
 The results find applications in novel and improved short-pulse lasers, frequency converters, sensors, microstructured fibres, telecom systems, and even quantum logic circuits.

-Supervisor: Dr P Horak
+Supervisor: Dr Peter Horak

 Generation of femtosecond and attosecond X-ray pulses using intense laser pulses has transformed ultrafast science.
 The ability to produce coherent ultrafast X-ray pulses has applications in many areas, from the investigation of ultrafast molecular dynamics to biomedical imaging.
 In this PhD project, we will exploit computer simulations to further develop and optimise X-ray sources for coherent imaging, in close collaboration with experimental work already happening in the Ultrafast Laser X-Ray group.